The Complex Relationship Between Latinas, Race, & Braids

 Advertisement

 As a beauty editor, I see firsthand how appropriative hairstyling can be hurtful and cruel.
-One of the most pervasive offenses is when white celebrities wear Black hairstyles like Bantu knots and call them other names like “twisted mini buns,” erasing these styles’ origin and integral roles within Black beauty culture.
-Latinas have also faced backlash, like Emeraude Toubia, who was criticized for wearing braids while on vacation in Thailand.
-I also see the Black community, which includes Afro-Latinx people, discriminated against and marginalized in schools, workplaces, and the military for wearing hairstyles that are celebrated on white celebrities.
+One of the most pervasive offences is when white celebrities wear black hairstyles like Bantu knots and call them other names like “twisted mini buns,” erasing these styles’ origin and integral roles within black beauty culture.
+Latinas have also faced backlash, like Emeraude Toubia, who was criticised for wearing braids while on holiday in Thailand.
+I also see the Black community, which includes Afro-Latinx people, discriminated against and marginalised in schools, workplaces, and the military for wearing hairstyles that are celebrated on white celebrities.

 Blogger Ada Rojas, who founded natural hair brand Botánika Beauty, has been braiding her hair for years as a way to grow out her hair with minimal daily styling.
 She admits that, at first, she was scared that as a lighter-skinned Latina, her braids would get her called out for appropriation.
 But, as someone who identifies as Afro-Latina — a Latin American with African ancestry — who is also aware of hair's context and culture, she felt that she had a right to wear them.
 To her, education is everything: "To really be able to appreciate these hairstyles, we must educate ourselves on the origin," she tells Refinery29.
 “It's not just a hairstyle.
 There's so much history behind it.”